-Cora Apricot Vinca is a dense herbaceous annual with a ground-hugging habit of growth.
+Cora Cascade Apricot Vinca is a dense herbaceous annual with a trailing habit of growth, eventually spilling over the edges of hanging baskets and containers.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.